lucashurt/LogAggregator/PERFORMANCE.md

 2. **Check Docker resource allocation:**
     - Open Docker Desktop → Settings → Resources
-    - Ensure Docker has at least 8GB RAM, 4 CPUs
+    - Ensure Docker has adequate RAM allocated (6GB on 8GB system, 8GB+ on 16GB+ system)

 3. **Close the browser** temporarily to see if it's frontend rendering:
    ```bash